Killuah15/MERN-basic-boilerplate/README.md

 ### Webpack Configs

 There is only one type of Webpack configs provided `webpack.config.js`.
-It uses babel-loader, css-loader and style-loader to bundle the ReactJS app into a functional ES5 webapp.
+It uses `babel-loader`, `css-loader` and `style-loader` to bundle the ReactJS app into a functional ES5 webapp.

 ### Server